 The channels of these mic preamps feature multi-band EQs and 75 Hz high-pass filters.

 Allen & Heath AH-SQ-7

-The Allen & Heath AH-SQ-7 (link to check the price on Amazon) is a 48-channel 33-bus digital console.
+The Allen & Heath AH-SQ-7 is a 48-channel 33-bus digital console.
 It features 32 exceptional onboard mic preamps.
 Thanks to its SLink intelligent port, the SQ-7 can take on an extra 16 mic inputs for a total of 48 microphone preamplifiers.

 Zoom H4n Pro

-The Zoom H4n Pro (link to check the price on Amazon) is a 4-channel digital recorder (up to 24-bit, 96 kHz digital audio).
+The Zoom H4n Pro is a 4-channel digital recorder (up to 24-bit, 96 kHz digital audio).
 It features a built-in stereo X/Y microphone setup but also has 2 combo mic/line inputs (each with its own mic preamp).

 Each mic preamp has −16 dB – +43 dB of gain and an input impedance of 3 kΩ.
 They also have 3-selectable phantom power options: 48 V, 24 V, and off.